gapdays/gapdays2022-winter/index.md

 ## {{ site.title }}

-These GAP Days will focus on the GAP package distribution.
+These GAP Days will focus again on infrastructure and in particular the GAP package distribution.

+More detailed information can be found on [the program page]({{ site.baseurl }}/program).

 <!--
 automation (introduction to GitHub Actions, setting up continuous integration tests and code coverage reporting, etc.) and an overhaul of the GAP release process (hopefully culminating in a new GAP release).